amahavishnua/fifa_API/readme.md

 # Football World Cup

-This webapi will serve historic data from the Football World Cup Cloud Computing Project (used docker).
+This webapi will serve historic data from the worldcup winners.

+Cloud Computing (CE6502) Project (used docker).
 Built on Alpine-go iamge